BMI Calculator – Body Mass Index

 That is the body mass index formula.
 Expressed differently, it is:

 BMI = weight / height².

-Our BMI calculator makes it a piece of cake to get your number.
-However, remember that BMI is a rough estimation.
-The result can be somewhat misleading for individuals who are well muscled (such as body builders), or those who have lost a significant amount of muscle (such as elderly people).
+Our BMI calculator makes it a piece of cake for you to find your number.
+However, please remember that BMI is a rough estimation.
+The result can be somewhat misleading for individuals who are well-muscled (such as bodybuilders) or for those who have lost a significant amount of muscle (such as the elderly).